BobBuildTool/bob/doc/manual/extending.rst

 The main purpose of a generator is to generate project files for one or more IDEs.
 There is a build-in generator for QtCreator project files.

-A generator is called with 3 Arguments:
+A generator is called with at least 3 arguments:

 * ``package``: the :class:`bob.input.Package` to build the project for.
 * ``argv``: Arguments not consumed by ``bob project``.